Talk To An Expert ( Prakash Lamsal )

 In Mount Everest region, this Everest base camp helicopter tour package is one of the most demanding, is an excellent, popular & very short day adventure package of the Nepal.
 Among many Everest packages of Everest region, Everest base camp helicopter tour is the perfect suitable and best Everest package for all kind of travelers.
 Everest base camp helicopter tour or helicopter tour to Everest base camp is also caleld Everest base camp helicopter landing tour of Everest region.
 Because during this Everest helicopter tour, Helicopter will be landing more than 2/3 time for different purpose.
 If you have just 1 day or you don't have time to go Everest base camp by walk and still wants to see Mt Everest and then this Everest base camp helicopter tour package will be great to know everything of Mount Everest.
 Travelers can use this Everest package in this way.

 - Everest base camp helicopter tour in sharing option: Where tourists can share with other people and can fly with 4/5 people of group.
 In this option travelers can share the cost too.
 Normally we Nepal Himalayas Trekking offering $ 1090 USD in Sharing option for Everest base camp helicopter tour.
-If you are interested to do this package in budget and standard option and then this Sharing option will be great for Everest base camp helicopter tour in Everest region.
+If you are interested to do this package in budget and standard option and then this Sharing option will be great for Everest base camp helicopter tour in the Everest region.

 Add Your Comment